Undisclosed64/Undisclosed64/README.md

 * 🤝  I build things with HTML,CSS,JS and MERN.

-* 🤝  I'm open to collaborating on Front end or backend projects.
+* 🤝  I'm open to collaborating on Front end, backend projects or full stack projects.

+* ⚡  I create tech content around web development on twitter.

 * ⚡  I love to read.

-* ⚡  I love mountains and stars.